The Rock (film): Production

+Writing and pre-production

 Jonathan Hensleigh participated in writing the script, which became the subject of a dispute with the Writers Guild of America.
 The spec script (by David Weisberg and Douglas Cook) was reworked by several writers, but other than the original team, Mark Rosner was the only one granted official credit by guild arbitration.
 The rule is that the credited writing team must contribute 50% of the final script (effectively limiting credits to the screenplay's initial authors, plus one re-write team).
-Despite their work on the script, neither Hensleigh nor Aaron Sorkin was credited in the film.
-The director Michael Bay wrote an open letter of protest, in which he criticized the arbitration procedure as a "sham" and a "travesty".
-He said Hensleigh had worked closely with him on the movie and should have received screen credit.
-Quentin Tarantino was also an uncredited screenwriter.
+Despite his work on the script, Hensleigh was not credited in the film.
+Michael Bay wrote an open letter of protest, in which he criticized the arbitration procedure as a "sham" and a "travesty".
+He said Hensleigh had worked closely with him and should have received screen credit.

-Los Angeles-based British screenwriting team Dick Clement and Ian La Frenais were brought in at Connery's request to rewrite his lines, but ended up altering much of the film's dialogue.
-It was Nicolas Cage's idea that his character would not swear; his euphemisms include "gee whiz."
-Bay had worked closely with Ed Harris to develop his character as concretely as possible, later adding a sympathetic edge to Hummel.
+British screenwriting team Dick Clement and Ian La Frenais were brought in at Sean Connery's request to rewrite his lines, but ended up altering much of the film's dialogue.
+Quentin Tarantino and Aaron Sorkin were also uncredited script doctors.